wintercms/winter/tests/README.md

 #### Changing database engine for plugins tests

-By default OctoberCMS uses SQLite stored in memory for the plugin testing environment.
+By default Winter CMS uses SQLite stored in memory for the plugin testing environment.
 If you want to override the default behavior set the `useConfigForTesting` config to `true` in your `/config/database.php` file.
 When the `APP_ENV` is `testing` and the `useConfigForTesting` is `true` database parameters will be taken from `/config/database.php`.

 You can override the `/config/database.php` file by creating `/config/testing/database.php`.
 In this case variables from the latter file will be taken.